03 327 3135

 *Number of people employed does not include business owners

-Unemployment in Hurunui is traditionally at very low levels (1.7% in June 2023 compared to 3.4% for New Zealand).
+Unemployment in Hurunui is traditionally at very low levels (2.9% in December 2025 compared to 5.3% for New Zealand).
 This can make it difficult to find staff that live locally.
-However, with major housing developments planned and proximity to the Waimakariri District it is possible to find suitable semi-skilled and unskilled workers.
+However, with major housing developments underway and proximity to the Waimakariri District it is possible to find suitable semi-skilled and unskilled workers.

 It can be difficult to find non-agricultural highly skilled workers and any technical business looking to establish in Hurunui would need to consider how they would attract the employees they need to the area.
 Hurunui does offer an extremely attractive lifestyle and affordable housing.